tpvasconcelos/tpvasconcelos.io/_pages/projects.md

 - **[tomasvasconcelos.com](http://tomasvasconcelos.com/)** -
     I design, develop, and maintain my personal webpage (this one!).
-    It's a static website powered by [Jekyll](https://jekyllrb.com)'s framework, and configured with HTML, CSS and JavaScript.
+    It's a static website powered by [Jekyll](https://jekyllrb.com)'s framework and configured with HTML, CSS, and JavaScript.
 The site is hosted on [GitHub pages](https://pages.github.com/) and the
     [source](https://github.com/TPVasconcelos/tpvasconcelos.io) is
     openly available.